tqtezos/stablecoin/docs/specification.md

     and fail with an error if the user decides to try them.
   - There always must be exactly one pauser.

-* **blacklister (TBD)**
-  - Can blacklist a particular address preventing it from transferring, minting, burning and receiving tokens by removing them from whitelist.
-  - There are no clear requirements yet.
-It can be modified or even removed.

 Additionally, the contract inherits the **operator** role from FA2.
 This role is "local" to a particular address.
 Each address can have any number of operators and be an operator of any number of addresses.